Jared-Chan/risc-v-cpu/doc/dv_doc.md

 ## Testplan

-All instructions in the RV32I base standard and the "Zicsr" and "Zicntr" extensions should be supported.
+All instructions in the unprivileged RV32I base standard and the "Zicsr" and "Zicntr" extensions should be supported.

 ### Tests